Please read the following steps for adoption before submitting an application:

 Due to many of the problems we have found and the costs involved with out-of-state adoptions, we are suspending adopting out-of-state until further notice.
 In addition, since we are required to perform a home inspection, we must now limit our distance to travel (at the discretion of the Director).

-7. If you have been approved to adopt and you currently have birds, ALL of your birds MUST have the aforementioned testing protocol or we will NOT adopt a bird to you.
-We would need proof of current vet records to include the above as well as a papilloma check, and a general examination.
-This goes back to rule # 1.
-We will not expose our birds to ANY untested birds and you should not either.
+If you have been approved to adopt and you currently have birds, all of your birds must have the aforementioned testing protocol or we will not be able to adopt a bird to you.
+We would need proof of current vet records to include the above testing as well as a papilloma check, and a general examination.
 While this can be cost prohibitive, we cannot place our birds, whom have had all of these tests, into a home with birds that have not been tested to these standards.
 Since the costs can be prohibitive, there are some less expensive ways to get the testing done.
 Please contact the Director to determine what methods are most appropriate for your individual situation.

 We know this is a long and time-consuming process and, unfortunately, not everyone who applies will be able to adopt, but we must take into account the bird's well-being as this is our number-one concern.
 We try to contact all interested parties, but sometimes we overlook an application.
 If some time has passed and you have not heard from us, please feel free to e-mail or call, as we get dozens of applications weekly.